sasetz/fiit_template/lib.typ

   lang: "en",
   // acknowledgment text
   acknowledgment: "Acknowledgment goes here",
+  // assignment from AIS file path
+  assignment: none,
   // enable list of tables
   tables-outline: false,
   // enable list of images (figures)
   figures-outline: false,
   // if this array is empty, the list of abbreviations does not appear
   abbreviations-outline: (),
-  // set to "true" to remove the assignment text placeholder
-  disable-placeholder: false,
   // set to "true" to disable the first (cover) sheet
   disable-cover: false,
   // remove everything except the text to count how many regular pages of text